Intercultural Studies (ICS)

 Before declaring a major in Intercultural Studies, a student must:

-1) meet a minimum 3.0 GPA requirement, or submit the recommendations of three faculty members from different departments
+- Earn a minimum 3.0 GPA requirement, or submit the recommendations of three faculty members each from a different department

-2) make an appointment with the coordinator before the beginning of the junior year to discuss a region and a topic focus
+- Meet with the Coordinator before the beginning of the junior year to discuss a region and a topic of focus

-3) Propose a two-year course plan to the coordinator
+- Propose a two-year course plan to the Coordinator

 Requirements for the Major in Intercultural Studies